Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/Report.md

 ### 3. Big O
-Build another table that presents the best, worst, and average case for Bubble, Selection, and Insertion.
+Build another table that presents the best, worst, and average case for Bubble, Selection, Insertion, Merge, and Quick.
 You are free to use resources for this, but please reference them if you do.

 #### 3.2 Worst Case
-Provide example of arrays that generate _worst_ case for Bubble, Selection, and Insertion Sorts
+Provide example of arrays that generate _worst_ case for Bubble, Selection, Insertion, Merge Sorts

 #### 3.3 Best Case
-Provide example of arrays that generate _best_ case for Bubble, Selection, and Insertion Sorts
+Provide example of arrays that generate _best_ case for Bubble, Selection, Insertion, Merge Sorts

+#### 3.4 Memory Considerations
+Order the various sorts based on which take up the most memory when sorting to the least memory.
+You may have to research this, and include the mathematical notation.

 ### 4. Growth of Functions
 Give the following values, place them correctly into *six* categories.
-Use the bullets, and feel free to cut and past the full LatexMath we used to generate them.
+Use the bullets, and feel free to cut and paste the full LatexMath we used to generate them.

 $n^2$
 $n!$